open-contracting/standard/standard/standard.md

 contract and exchanging money and reviewing whether the contract has been met.
 We use the term 'Contracting Journey' to describe an overarching container for all these stages.

-The proposed OCDS data model is based around the idea of an identifiable Contracting Journey with a unique **Open Contracting Identifier**.

 #### Defining a unique contracting journey
 There are cases where what the unique journey is not obvious.
 For example, a framework contract has only one tender and award but many contracts associated with that award.